SysKitTeam/docs-point/reporting/analytics-reports.md

 Network Interaction Details report provides insight into details about members' interactions via meetings or conversations.

-To see this report, the Adoption and Analytics module needs to be installed in Syskit Point.
+To see this report, the Adoption and Analytics module must be installed in Syskit Point.

 ### Generate Network Interaction Details Report